Weeshlow/census-hackathon-2016/README.md

   - asbestos removal
   - alcohol licenses

-> sprawl: "If all of Boston's urbanization were a single urban area, it would be the third most expansive in the world [behind New York and Tokyo]...
-The core city of Boston is among the most dense in the United States, with a 2014 density of 13,300 per square mile (5,200 per square kilometer).
+> **sprawl**: "If all of Boston's urbanization were a single urban area, it would be the third most expansive in the world [behind New York and Tokyo]... **urban renewal**: The core city of Boston is among the most dense in the United States, with a 2014 density of 13,300 per square mile (5,200 per square kilometer).
 It is also very successful, having experienced a strong population turnaround, after falling from 801,000 residents in 1950 to 562,000 in 1980 (a 30% loss).
 By 2014, the city had recovered nearly 40% of its former population, rising to 656,000."

 new york
 - nyc